Current Mountain Snow and Weather Conditions:

 Friday

-Cloudy with heavy precipitation either rain or snow.
-40 to 60 km/h south ridgetop wind.
-Treeline temperature +4 °C. Freezing level 2500 m.
+Cloudy with a mix of rain and snow 10 to 15 cm.
+15 gusting to 60 km/h south ridgetop winds.
+Treeline temperature 2 °C. Freezing level 1600 m.

 More details can be found in the Mountain Weather Forecast.